dotswg/dots-architecture/draft-ietf-dots-architecture.md

 mitigations.
 Active mitigations initiated through a signaling session may involve diverting traffic to a scrubbing center.
-If the signaling session flaps due to anycast changes as described above, mitigation may also flap as the DOTS servers sharing the anycast DOTS service address stop mitigation on detecting signaling session loss.
+If the signaling session flaps due to anycast changes as described above, mitigation may also flap as the DOTS servers sharing the anycast DOTS service address toggles mitigation on detecting signaling session loss, depending on whether the client has configured mitigation on loss of signal.

+\[\[EDITOR'S NOTE: We request feedback from the working group regarding the complexities inherent in an anycast DOTS deployment.
+Outside of using anycast for service discovery, significant challenges need to be overcome, particularly when dealing with security and mitigation state, and the resulting operational complexity may outweigh the expected benefits.\]\]

 Triggering Requests for Mitigation {#mit-request-triggers}